 Mary's response to this was openhearted acceptance (Luke 1:38).
 Mary would suffer many immediate problems being the mother of Jesus.
 She would experience many heartaches in her future.
 Because Mary now had hope, however, she was willing to accept God's will for her life with joy.
 A life secure in the Lord's hope can move with confidence through life in spite of difficulties and challenges.

-Life as a caregiver can be very heartbreaking and challenging.
-There are times when the circumstances of care-giving can be overwhelming.
+Life can be very heartbreaking and challenging.
+There are times when the circumstances of life can be overwhelming.
 But like Mary in the Bible we too can have hope no matter what our circumstances.
-Dear caregiver, rest your care-giving heartaches with the Lord.
+Dear reader, rest your heartaches with the Lord.
 Know that He is the source of strength and hope.
 His hope is not a wishful thinking type of hope, but it is a hope based on His certain promises in the Bible.
 His hope is secure and will never leave you.